Arts and Music Programs for Education in Detention Centers

 The Cook County Juvenile Temporary Detention Center provides temporary housing and education for court-detained juveniles between the ages of 10 and 17 who are awaiting adjudication of their cases.
 The Center also houses youth who will be transferred to the county jail once they turn 18 who would otherwise be incarcerated in the county jail.

-Operating within the confines of the Center is Nancy B. Jefferson Alternative School, a Chicago Public School that the youth attend while incarcerated.
+JTDC residents attend the Nancy B. Jefferson Alternative School, a Chicago Public School that the youth attend while incarcerated.
 The educational programs provided by NBJ are mandatory for all detainees at the Center.
 In addition to the regularly required courses, some students participate in outside enrichment programs, such as AMPED.

 Student Music